- Men's Sports

 Vornes went to Junction City High School, earning All-League Honorable Mention accolades in 2006.

-Vornes has two children, David Thompson and Jordyn Vornes.
+Vornes and his wife Chelsea Bishop have two children, David Thompson and Jordyn Vornes.

 Cody Butts joins the Falcon staff full time after serving as a student coach in 2013.
 He will coach the tight ends.